 Federal Government's Role

-health insurance and pension legislation (most notably HIPAA and ERISA),
+health insurance and pension legislation, and

-regulation of insurance products considered securities by the Securities Exchange Commission, and
+SEC regulation of insurance products considered securities.

 The federal government, through the SEC, exerts considerable influence in both licensing and product registration of securities products, and that influence is increasing in the insurance industry due to the many new insurance products that have a dual character as insurance products and investment products.
 Although the federal government has considerable power to affect the insurance industry through regulation, the major burden of insurance regulation falls to the states.